 The nature of our business is seasonal.
 Historically, sales in the first and fourth quarters have been higher than sales achieved in the second and third quarters of the fiscal year.
 In addition, sales of clothing are directly impacted by the timing of the seasons to which the clothing relates.
-While we have expanded our product offerings to become a one-stop-shop, traffic to our stores is still influenced by weather patterns to some extent.
+While we have expanded our product offerings to include more non-apparel goods, traffic to our stores is still influenced by weather patterns to some extent.

-Cyber Disruption
+Cyber Disruption (January 2023)